SebChw/RSIF/README.md

 # Development

 Please get familiar with the documentation inside `docs/build/html/index.html` For now jupyter with examples is not ready yet.
-Check `tests/test_integration.py` or `notebooks/utils` to see example usage of RISF
+Check `tests/test_integration.py` or `notebooks/utils` to see example usage of RSIF
 To use this module

 Clone this repo and go inside: